Deprivation of Liberty Safeguards (DOLS)

-Liberty Protection Safeguards (LPS) was due to replace the current DOLS system from October 2020.
-Due to the COVID-19 pandemic, the government announced a revised date of 1 April 2022.
+Liberty Protection Safeguards (LPS) were due to replace the current DOLS system from October 2020.
+Due to the COVID-19 pandemic the government has not announced a revised date yet.

 The LPS Code of Practice and regulation is yet to be published.
-In the meantime, we are still planning how best to support these changes and will update this page once we know more.
+In the meantime, we are planning how best to support these changes and will update this page when we know more.